wp-plugins/kiwi-logo-carousel/readme.txt

 * Some changes in the Dutch translation file

 = 1.4.0 (2014-01-10) =
-* Bugfix: Ticker Mode glitch when the loop starts over
+* Bugfix: Ticker Mode glitch when the loop start over
 * Bugfix: Pause on hover in Ticker Mode does not work
 * Improvement: Next & Previous controls are now suitable for retina displays.
 * Added Autoplay option.
 Turned on by default.